jstrom2002/SoftwareRasterizer/README.md

 OpenCV

 ### Notes
 This program is an minimal software rasterizer for loading and rendering OBJ files.
-It remains a work-in-progress.
-Some code for line rasterization adapted from http://www.edepot.com/algorithm.html and https://github.com/JesusHF/bresenham.
+It remains a work-in-progress, thus far no code is implemented to draw more than wireframe triangles, handle edge cases, etc. Some code for line rasterization is adapted from http://www.edepot.com/algorithm.html and https://github.com/JesusHF/bresenham.